-Before we start our in-dept explanation, lets have a quick look on the types of water heaters available in the market.
+Before we start our in-depth explanation, let’s have a quick look at the types of water heaters available in the market.

-Tankless water heater: This kind of water heaters do not have any tank.
+This kind of water heater does not have any tank.
 These machines heat up the line water instantly.
-Therefore, we often call these ‘on-demand’ water heater.
+Therefore, we often call these ‘on-demand’ water heaters.

-Gas type: tankless water heater which use natural gas or propane as fuel to generate heat.
+A tankless water heater that uses natural gas or propane as fuel to generate heat.

-Electric type: tankless water heater which use electricity as fuel to produce heat.
-Operating cost of this type is relatively higher due to higher price of electricity.
-But in terms of safety, this type is the safest of all kinds of water heater.
+These tankless water heaters use electricity as fuel to produce heat.
+The operating cost of this type is relatively higher due to the higher price of electricity.
+But in terms of safety, this type is the safest of all kinds of water heaters.

 What are the Dangers of Tankless Water Heaters?